 This means, regardless of which schema type or format you use to generate your markup, search engines will understand it.
 Below are multiple schema types.

 JSON-LD is a way to embed Linked Data using strictly JSON as a script on your webpages.
 An example of this format can be found when searching for “homemade apple pie recipe”:

-JSON-LD markup is what enables all the useful metadata – the rating, number of reviews, cook time, and calorie count – to appear in the search result.
-If you use the ’View Page Source’ function on this recipe page, you can see the JSON-LD used to display this information:
+JSON-LD schema markup type is what enables all the useful metadata – the rating, number of reviews, cook time, and calorie count – to appear in the search result.
+If you use the ‘View Page Source’ function on this recipe page, you can see the JSON-LD used to display this information:

 Tags such as @type inform us this is a Recipe, and the author tag tells us it’s made by a @type that is an Organization named Land O’ Lakes.
 Further bits of data such as preparation time, calories, featured image, and rating are also assigned with tags.